GracieleDamasceno/dev-on-track/_posts/en/2022-07-23-nasa-exoplanet-archive.md

 }
 ```

 **Personal Notes:** I've paginated the response and order it by discovery year.
-There's also a link that leads to Archive's website, to check more info about the planet in question 🌎
+There's also a link that leads to Archive's website, to check more info about the exoplanet in question.

 ---